 Research findings demonstrate that the establishment and enhancement of Drinking Water facilities in the villages of Muruk Rian District have notably influenced the local community, enabling improved access to clean water and supporting daily activities.
 An informant reported that the introduction of new water facilities has significantly enhanced daily life, eliminating the struggle to access clean water.
-Governments must take a human rights-based approach (HRBA) to water and sanitation improvements, so that no one gets left behind.24 all households receive services without regional bias.
+Governments must take a human rights-based approach (HRBA) to water and sanitation improvements, so that no one gets left behind.
+24

+The PAMSIMAS program has facilitated equitable access to water in rural areas, ensuring that all households receive services without regional bias.
 A local official further emphasized this sentiment, stating, "We have actively worked to ensure that every community member, regardless of their location, has access to clean water."
 The successful implementation of the PAMSIMAS program in Muruk Rian District shows a dedication to reducing differences in water access, with resources fairly given to those who do not have PDAM services.
 The program has effectively targeted both rural areas and low-income communities, focusing on overcoming systemic barriers that have historically restricted access to essential services.
-Daniel et al.25 highlight that the success and sustainability of the PAMSIMAS program depend not only on infrastructure and financing, but also on equitable community participation, where members-including marginalized groups-are actively involved in planning, implementation, and monitoring processes.
+Daniel et al. 22 highlight that the success and sustainability of the PAMSIMAS program depend not only on infrastructure and financing, but also on equitable community participation, where all members-including marginalized groups-are actively involved in planning, implementation, and monitoring processes.